chatwoot/docs/docs/user-guide/conversation-workflow.md

 ###  How to Send Canned Responses

-Suppose you wish to include already prepared[[canned responses]](canned-response-settings.md) responses as reply, type '/' and give the short name of the message.
+Suppose you wish to include already prepared [canned responses](/docs/user-guide/features/canned-responses) responses as reply, type '/' and give the short name of the message.
 An example is given below.
 Once you type '/', available canned responses will be listed and you can select from these.

 <div align="center">